MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/uninstall-agent-from-windows-based-computers.md

 - If you would like to install the Nano Server agent using the Discovery Wizard, from the command line or automate the deployment using a script or other automation solution, review [Install Agent on Nano Server](Install-Agent-on-Nano-Server.md).

-- To understand how to manage the configuration settings of a Windows agent and options available, review [Configuring Agents](Configuring-Agents.md).
+- To understand how to manage the configuration settings of a Windows agent and options available, review [Configuring Windows Agents](Configuring-Windows-Agents.md).

 - If you would like to manually install the Windows agent from the command line or automate the deployment using a script or other automation solution, review [Install Windows Agent Manually Using MOMAgent.msi](install-windows-agent-manually-using-momagent.md).